 Case study: risk management in action

-What are regulatory sandboxes and what are they used for?
+- What are EU AI regulatory sandboxes and what are they used for?

-What information do we have on how these will be established in member states?
+- What information do we have on how these will be established in

 The U.S. workshop at the Medtech Summit 2025, chaired by Holger Wagner and Steven Weber, dives into regulatory challenges in medical technology with an interactive twist.
 Through lively sessions, talks, and roundtable chats, it’ll break down U.S. FDA updates for newcomers and pros alike, showing their worldwide ripple effects and handing participants tools for regulatory wins.